Table of Contents

 The shaded-pole electric motor is used in HVAC applications.
 Typically for only fractional horsepower applications where the start and run torque requirements are very minimal.
-The shaded-pole electric motor does not use a capacitor and not easily reversible.
+Finally, the shaded-pole electric motor does not use a capacitor and not easily reversible.

 HVAC Electric Motors Basics